 Intensive selection has brought these timber trees down in scale, so most new selections fit well into suburban gardens (some even work as container plants).
 Dense, richly textured foliage makes them easy to mistake for arborvitae (Thuja), but the leaves of false cypress have white lines on the undersides, while those of arborvitae are entirely green.
 Most false cypresses have twodistinct types of leaves: juvenile and mature.
 Juvenile leaves (short, needlelike, soft but often prickly) appear on young plants and some new growth of larger trees.
 Mature foliage consists of tiny, scalelike, overlapping leaves.
 Cones are small and round.
 All need good drainage and protection from wind.

-- Selections include 'Cyano-Viridis' ('Boulevard'), a slow-growing, dense bush to 68 ft. high and wide, with silvery blue-green foliage; 'Filifera', to 8 ft., with drooping, threadlike branchlets; and 'Filifera Aurea', with similar branchlets in yellow.
+- Selections include 'Cyano-Viridis' ('Boulevard'), a slow-growing, dense bush to 68 feet high and wide, with silvery blue-green foliage; 'Filifera', to 8 feet., with drooping, threadlike branchlets; and 'Filifera Aurea', with similar branchlets in yellow.

-- Garden forms include 'Andelyensis', dense, columnar gray-green shrub to 10 ft., turning bronze in cold weather; and 'Heather Bun', broader than 'Andelyensis', turning intense plum-purple in winter.
+- Garden forms include 'Andelyensis', dense, columnar gray-green shrub to 10 feet., turning bronze in cold weather; and 'Heather Bun', broader than 'Andelyensis', turning intense plum-purple in winter.